 As an engineer, Dave built Exaptive to facilitate innovation intentionally, not by chance.
 “The right sort of data used to create the right sort of friction can create insight in just a 30-minute workshop with nothing more than paper and pens,” he says.
 Exaptive’s Cognitive City, a virtual space for organizing and tracking the progress of collaboration, “takes that concept and scales it beyond the limitations of physical space.”

-Members of the National Organization of Research Development Professionals are familiar with the challenges of bringing collaborative teams together.
-NORDP holds conferences every year for people involved in research development.
-Alicia Knoedler was one of the founders and was president in 2013 and 2014.
-“There were about 60 of us who had been collectively identified by a single person who was full-time at Northwestern at the time.
+Members of the National Organization of Research Development Professionals (NORDP), which holds annual conferences in Research Development, are familiar with the challenges of bringing collaborative teams together.
+One of the founders and President of NORDP in 2013 and 2014, Alicia Knoedler says, “There were about 60 of us who had been collectively identified by a single person who was full-time at Northwestern University at the time.
 Holly Falk-Krzesinski [, the founding president of NORDP, works full-time for Elsevier now and still teaches at Northwestern].
 She very astutely noticed that there were a lot of people doing this work that she was doing at Northwestern, but there wasn’t a collective name for it.
 So she basically just called a lot of people and said, ‘This is what I do, what do you do?’”

 A community soon formed around people who found themselves to be doing the same kinds of work and very quickly they were learning best practices from each other when previously they hadn’t known there were so many other people with similar jobs.
 The group realized they needed to formalize an organization so they could “reinforce one another and train and get involved and find more people.”